Trustly

 - The customer selects saved payment instrument.

-- The payment platform receives the purchase request for payment processing from Payment Page.
+- The payment platform receives the request for processing the payment by using the Trustly method.

-- The payment is processed on the Trustly side.
+- The request is processed on the Trustly service side.

-- The payment platform sends a callback with the payment result to the web service.
+- The payment platform sends the payment result callback to the web service.

-- The payment platform sends the result to Payment Page.
+- The payment platform sends the result information to Payment Page.

-- A page with the payment result information is displayed to the customer on Payment Page.
+- The result information is displayed to the customer on Payment Page.

 Callback format